-The church has a reputation for being anti-gay, oftentimes because of harm we have unintentionally caused to LGBTQIA+ people.
-As a result, LGBTQIA+ and straight Christians alike are leaving the church or giving up on their faith because they feel unsafe around other believers, unable to engage sincere questions, and unwelcome from community where they can authentically grow in their faith.
+The church has earned a reputation for being anti-LGBTQIA+.
+In some cases, the church has been openly hostile to LGBTQIA+ people, treating them like outcasts rather than siblings and children of God.
+In other cases, the church has remained silent rather than follow the example of Jesus.
+As a result, LGBTQIA+, straight, and cisgender Christians have left the church or have given up on their faith because they feel unsafe, unable to engage sincere questions, and unwelcome from communities where they can authentically grow in their faith.

 Who We Are